deep-diver/LayerLens/README.md

-# HIERA
+# LayerLens

-HIERA (Hierarchical Information Extraction and Retrieval Augmentation) is a framework for better understanding of Python code repository with LLM-powered annotations and hierarchical tree-based retrieval.
+LayerLens is a framework for better understanding of Python code repository with LLM-powered annotations and hierarchical tree-based retrieval.

 ```bash
 $ sudo apt-get install graphviz # for Linux